The CDC urges employers to frequently disinfect high-touch surfaces in the workplace.

 Be proactive, the CDC urges employers to frequently disinfect high-touch surfaces in the workplace.
 While it’s important to make sure these surfaces are included in your regular cleaning service, it’s also helpful to encourage employees to use disinfecting products throughout the day.
 Make sure to read and follow instructions printed on disinfecting supplies.
 If you are in Portland, Oregon or NOVA contact us and we can help procure the proper supplies & services: 503-432-8302

-Here are seven high touch point surfaces in your workplace that need diligent cleaning:
+Here are seven high-touch surfaces in your workplace that need diligent cleaning:

 1. Door handles